ryanmcgrath/twython/README.rst

 -----
 * Twython (as of 2.7.0) is currently in the process of ONLY supporting Twitter v1.1 endpoints and deprecating all v1 endpoints!
 Please see the `Twitter API Documentation <https://dev.twitter.com/docs/api/1.1>`_ to help migrate your API calls!

-* As of Twython 2.0.0, we have changed routes for functions to abide by the `Twitter Spring 2012 clean up <https://dev.twitter.com/docs/deprecations/spring-2012>`_ Please make changes to your code accordingly.

 Twython && Django
 -----------------
 If you're using Twython with Django, there's a sample project showcasing OAuth and such **[that can be found here](https://github.com/ryanmcgrath/twython-django)**.
 Feel free to peruse!